-I’ve read several books over the last few years that have opened my eyes & pushed me on this journey of exploration and learning (see my recommended books on social justice below) But the one I read just a few months ago tipped the scales for me, it was called “Just Mercy” by Bryan Stevenson and it rocked my world.
+I’ve read several books over the last few years that have opened my eyes & pushed me on this journey of exploration and learning (see my recommended books on social justice below) But the one that tipped the scales for me, it was called “Just Mercy” by Bryan Stevenson and it rocked my world.
 I was so compelled to learn more, I went to hear Bryan speak at a local university, he is a true inspiration.
 If you haven’t read this book, I highly encourage you to do so… it is just as the cover reads a story of justice and redemption, but it is also so much more.
 It is an eye opening account of Bryan’s experience as a lawyer who steps in to help those wrongly accused and unfairly sentenced to death.
 UPDATED: There is now a Young Adult version of this book for pre-teens/teens and a movie that is both heartbreaking and inspiring!

 I think too often we think that “America has come a long way in dealing with these issues” but if you look deeper, you will that we still have a LONG way to go.